Foysal1565/Foysal1565.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Research Assistant, Institute for the Wireless Internet of Things <br> Roux Institute <br>
-Department of Electrical and Computer Engineering, <br>
-Northeastern University, Boston, MA, USA
+subtitle: Research Assistant, Institute for the Wireless Internet of Things Roux Institute Department of Electrical and Computer Engineering, Northeastern University, Boston, MA, USA